Troikz/google-homepage/README.md

-First web page i ever build on my on.
+First web page i ever build on my own.
 A project from "The odin project".